aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/save-a-document/_index.md

 Aspose.Words supports saving a document into PCL (Printer Command Language).
 Aspose.Words can save documents into PCL 6 (PCL 6 Enhanced or PCL XL) format.
 The PclSaveOptions class can be used to specify additional options when saving a document into the PCL format.

-The following code example demonstrates how to save a document to PCL using save options:
+The following code example shows how to save a document to PCL using save options:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-ConvertDocumentToPCL-ConvertDocumentToPCL.cpp" >}}